The version of Spring Boot we will be using is 2.7.4 . The dependencies we need are as follows.

 }

-To make all the pieces together, look at the following code that uses try-with-resources
+To make all the pieces together, look at the following code that uses try-with-resources to ensure the close of connection to the Mongo database in case of failure.

 try (MongoLiquibaseDatabase database = (MongoLiquibaseDatabase) DatabaseFactory.getInstance().openDatabase(